LutzGross/esys-escript.github.io/tools/pip/README.md

 pip install twine
 ```

-You can then upload your wheels to Test PyPI using Twine:
+You can then upload your package to Test PyPI using Twine:

 ```
 python -m twine upload --repository testpypi dist/*